 - the higher-layer parameter msgA-RestrictedSetConfig, if provided;

-- or the higher-layer parameter ltm-RestrictedSetConfig associated with a candidate cell indicated in Cell indicator field of a PDCCH order, if provided;
+- or the higher-layer parameter ltm-restrictedSetConfig associated with a candidate cell indicated in Cell indicator field of a PDCCH order, if provided;

 - otherwise, the higher-layer parameter restrictedSetConfig.

 Tables 6.3.3.1-1 and 6.3.3.1-2 indicate the type of restricted sets supported for the different preamble formats.